adithyarao3103/BFSS-CPPCODE/README.md

 <!-- $$\displaystyle S_{f}=i N\sum_{t}\mathrm{Tr}\bar{\psi}(t)\left(\begin{array}{c c}{{0}}&{{D_{+}}}\\ {{D_{-}}}&{{0}}\end{array}\right)\psi(t)-a N\sum_{t,M}\bar{\psi}(t)\gamma^{M}[X_{M}(t),\psi(t)] $$ -->

 ## Project
-The project was to grasp the essence of lattice field theory, build on the C++ implementation of the BFSS model by Dr. Bergner and write and analyze observables in the simulation.
-The specific observables written by me are:
+The objective of this project was to comprehend the fundamental principles of lattice field theory, extend the C++ implementation of the BFSS model developed by Dr. Bergner, and formulate and analyze observables within the simulation framework.
+The specific observables I implemented and investigated include:

 - Bosonic Energy: [bfssconfig.h  Line 517](/MCSC-CPPCODE/src/bfssconfig.h#L517)
 - Fermionic Energy: [fermionmeasurements.h Line 36](/MCSC-CPPCODE/src/fermionmeasurements.h#L36)
 - Gauge Invariant 4-point correlator (not normalised), $\int dt\left \langle ~\mathrm{Tr}(X^M(t)X^N(t)) ~ \mathrm{Tr}(X^M(t + \Delta t)X^N(t + \Delta t)) ~\right \rangle$: [bfssconfig.h Line 560](/MCSC-CPPCODE/src/bfssconfig.h#L560)

-Further, in order to verify the simulation data, and scrutinize possible errors, I have also written the codes for
+To validate the simulation data and conduct a thorough examination of potential errors, I have developed supplementary code for

 - $\int dt \langle \mathrm{Tr}(X^0(t)X^0(t))~ \mathrm{Tr}(X^0(t + \Delta t)X^0(t + \Delta t))\rangle$: [bfssconfig.h Line 597](/MCSC-CPPCODE/src/bfssconfig.h#L597).

 - $\int dt \langle \mathrm{Tr}(X^0(t)X^1(t))~ \mathrm{Tr}(X^0(t + \Delta t)X^1(t + \Delta t))\rangle$: [bfssconfig.h Line 610](/MCSC-CPPCODE/src/bfssconfig.h#L610).

-Further, I also verified the results for the correlators by writing the observables in the FORTRAN code for the same by Dr. Masanori Hanada.
+Additionally, to validate the results obtained for the correlators, I implemented the corresponding observables in the FORTRAN code developed by Dr. Masanori Hanada, which served as an independent verification of our findings.

 The complete code is in the folder [MCSC-CPPCODE](/MCSC-CPPCODE/).

 ## Results

-Unfortunately, I have lost access to the simulation data for Bosonic and Fermionic energies.
-Here I present the analysis for the Gauge Invariant 4-point correlator with only Bosonic action.
+Due to unforeseen circumstances, the simulation data for Bosonic and Fermionic energies are no longer available.
+In this section, we present an analysis of the Gauge Invariant 4-point correlator, focusing solely on the Bosonic sector.

 (The complete data and the jupyter notebooks of the analysis are in the folder [DATA_ANALYSIS](/DATA_ANALYSIS/))